AgnitumuS/ubjs/tutorials/database_tuning.md

 UnityBase works with Oracle using direct call to OCI (Oracle Call Interface library).
 This allows to use all Oracle-specific features, minimize function calls and memory allocation and therefore work on maximum speed.

-While creating a connection to the Oracle server UnityBase sets some specific connection properties.
+During creating a connection to the Oracle server UnityBase sets some specific connection properties.
 This properties may not be like those, which set TOAD, PL/SQL Developer, DBeaver or other tools.
-Therefore some queries work in different way inside UnityBase server and TOAD (for example).
+Therefore, some queries work in different way inside UnityBase server and TOAD (for example).
 But don't be confused - below we explain how to make them work in the same way:

+### Collation in Oracle12.2 and up
+Starting form 12.2 Oracle support per-schema collation, and UB tries to use it feature to prevent set a session variables what requires a manual creation of functional indexes for NVARCHAR columns.

+For this:
+  - MAX_STRING_SIZE parameter MUST be set to EXTENDED - see [Extended Data Types in Oracle Database 12c](https://oracle-base.com/articles/12c/extended-data-types-12cR1) article of how to enable this
+  - schema is created using `DEFAULT COLLATION BINARY_CI`

 ### Session variables
 Set the same session parameters as UnityBase sets.